-I’m looking forward to seeing my roomies again, and I do enjoy giving workshops and meeting people, but the stress?
+I’m looking forward to seeing my friends again, and I’ll be doing my first book signing, but the stress?
 Ugh.
 It’s a good thing I have my handy-dandy ultimate packing list from the last time I went to RWA National.

 With another final under Treasured Claim’s belt, my debut has now finaled five times in three contests for published books.
 So today seems like a good time to touch upon the contest arena for published books.

 Last Friday, Angela Quarles’s book Must Love Chainmail was named a finalist in RWA’s RITA award, and my writing bestie’s success reminded me of an important lesson for all of us.
 The road to success can look an awful lot like chaos. *smile*

 If we write genre fiction, we might bemoan the lack of respect, but the same lack of respect occurs at the reader level too.
 Readers of science fiction, fantasy, graphic novels, young adult, and romance have also been looked down on.
 Many outsiders have attempted to make readers ashamed of their reading choices by judging by subjective measures.

 In gearing up for the release of Pure Sacrifice, one frustrating experience was beyond my control.
 I’ve mentioned before that we should avoid assumptions about our characters, so I waited until I heard a voice that resonated and knew my paranormal character for this book wouldn’t be white skinned.
 Great!
 Except…